eric-fey-hus/FinOmopSL/README.md

 ## Example: Shared mount:

-The following will result in the folders data and result to become available for the model training running in the container spawnd by the task.
+The following will result in the folders data and result to become available for the model training running in the container spawned by the task.
-  - As far as the model (model code) is concerned, the data are in /tmp/data and the results can be writte to /tmp/result.
+  - As far as the model (model code) is concerned, the data are in /tmp/data and the results can be written to /tmp/result.
   - Location on the host: /opt/hpe/swarm-learning/projects/FinOmopSL/data/ and /opt/hpe/swarm-learning/projects/FinOmopSL/result, respectively

 taskdef/run.yaml